stephenh/ts-proto/README.markdown

 **Workflow**

+- Add/update an integration test for your use case
+  - Either find an existing `integration/*` test that is close enough to your use case, e.g. has a `parameters.txt` that matches the `ts_proto_opt` params necessary to reproduce your use case
+  - If creating a new integration test:
+    - Make a new `integration/your-new-test/parameters.txt` with the necessary `ts_proto_opt` params
+    - Create a minimal `integration/your-new-test/your-new-test.proto` schema to reproduce your use case
+  - After any changes to `your-new-test.proto`, or an existing `integration/*.proto` file, run `yarn proto2bin`
+    - You can also leave `yarn watch` running, and it should "just do the right thing"
+  - Add/update a `integration/your-new-test/some-test.ts` unit test, even if it's as trivial as just making sure the generated code compiles
-- Modifying the plugin implementation:
+- Modify the `ts-proto` code generation logic:
-  - The most important logic is found in [src/main.ts](src/main.ts).
+  - Most important logic is found in [src/main.ts](src/main.ts).
-  - Run `yarn bin2ts` or `yarn bin2ts:local`.
-    _Since the proto files were not changed, you only need to regenerate the typescript files._
-  - Run `yarn test` to verify the typescript files are compatible with the reference implementation, and pass other tests.
-- Updating or adding `.proto` files in the integration directory:
-  - Run `yarn watch` to automatically regenerate test files when proto files change.
-    - Or run `yarn build:test` to regenerate all integration test files.
+  - After any changes to `src/*.ts` files, run `yarn bin2ts` to re-codegen all integration tests
-  - Run `yarn test` to retest.
+    - Or `yarn bin2ts your-new-test` to re-codegen a specific test

-**Contributing**
+    - Again leaving `yarn watch` running should "just do the right thing"

-- Run `yarn build:test` and `yarn test` to make sure everything works.
+- Run `yarn test` to verify your changes pass all existing tests
+- Commit and submit a PR
   - Run `yarn format` to format the typescript files.
-- Commit the changes:
-  - Also include the generated `.bin` files for the tests where you added or modified `.proto` files.
-    > These are checked into git so that the test suite can run without having to invoke the `protoc` build chain.
-  - Also include the generated `.ts` files.
-- Create a pull request
+  - Make sure to `git add` all of the `*.proto`, `*.bin`, and `*.ts` files in `integration/your-new-test`
+    - Sometimes checking in generated code is frowned upon, but given ts-proto's main job is to generate code, seeing the codegen diffs in PRs is helpful

 **Dockerized Protoc**